servalproject/serval-dna/doc/Servald-Configuration.md

 `start` command from starting a daemon process.
 Once the daemon is running, it periodically checks whether `serval.conf` has changed (by comparing size and modification time) and attempts to re-load it if it detects a change.
-If the re-loaded file is invalid, the daemon rejects it, logs an error, and continues execution with unchanged configuration.
-However, if the daemon is stopped or killed, it cannot be re-started while the invalid `serval.conf` persists.
+If the re-loaded file is defective, the daemon rejects it, logs an error, and continues execution with unchanged configuration.
+If the daemon is stopped or killed, it cannot be re-started while `serval.conf` remains defective.

 Configuration commands
 ----------------------